ONSdigital/application-profile/code-lists.md

 > TODO: How to express these sorts of semantics using XKOS/SKOS or OWL?

-Notations like these, while intending to be descriptive, may be consfusing or not be appropriate to be included in an IRI.
+Notations like these, while intending to be descriptive, may be confusing or not be appropriate to be included in an IRI.
 When extending a codelist with custom codes, we recommend generating new notations which are:

 - Similar in style and convention to the codelist which is being extended.
 - Do not clash with any current (or future) notations which feature in the codelist.